Injection Molding Sales Consideration

 It is not the purpose of this text to delve into the “how” of good functional design, as this subject alone would fill a book.

-However, since the “pure” functional designer has frequently given insufficient consideration to appearance and quality, these two criteria, which so greatly affect sales, will be discussed.
+However, since the “pure” functional designer has frequently given insufficient consideration to appearance and quality, these two criteria, which greatly affect sales, will be discussed.

 VALUE OF APPEARANCE